cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Development Setup.md

 - In the `service-adapter` project, proceed in a similar way (You should to add a Glassfish domain for this one).
 Therefore read the [README](https://github.com/cocome-community-case-study/cocome-cloud-jee-service-adapter) in the cocome-cloud-jee-service-adapter project.
+- Make sure you refer to the same domain for `service adapter` in this setting file and in the setting file of the service-adapter.

 ## Building CoCoME